-Trojan is an exceptionally high strength copper nickel silicon alloy especially developed for providing an exclusive blend of physical and mechanical properties for high performance engineering.
+Trojan is an exceptionally high strength copper nickel silicon alloy specially developed for providing an exclusive blend of physical and mechanical properties for high-performance engineering.

-Trojan is stored in the completely heat treated condition to increase the material’s mechanical strength.
-Hence TROJAN offers strength levels that can be compared to a number of bolting, stainless steels and alloys.
+Trojan is stored in the complete heat-treated condition to increase the material’s mechanical strength.
+Hence TROJAN offers strength levels that can be compared to a number of bolting, stainless steels, and alloys.
 The proof strength is 90% when compared to the UTS while they retain a high hardness level and good ductility.
 These characteristics combined with high anti-friction properties and high wear resistance offer excellent bearing properties under high loading.

 The composition of Trojan alloy is given below: